-Faced with the choice of an early shower or staying at home about the only other option around here is to entertain yourself in one of the many mega-malls which have sprung up around most of the more affluent neighborhoods (like Coastal City).
-While I have absolutely zero interest in shopping some of the buildings interiors are quite impressive…
+Faced with the choice of an early shower or staying at home the only other option around here is to entertain yourself in one of the many mega-malls which have sprung up around most of the more affluent neighbourhoods (like Coastal City).
+While I have absolutely zero interest in shopping some of the building’s interiors are quite impressive…

-On one such wet afternoon I decided to go for a wander around the self-acclaimed “King Glory Plaza” in Luohu on the slightly more scruffy east side of the city.
-Set apart from it’s rather aging surroundings the mall is a shining beacon to China’s love affair with commercialism and sports the most amazing set of stacked escalators I’ve ever seen.
+On one such wet afternoon, I decided to go for a wander around the self-acclaimed “King Glory Plaza” in Luohu on the slightly more scruffy east side of the city.
+Set apart from its rather ageing surroundings the mall is a shining beacon of China’s love affair with commercialism and sports the most amazing set of stacked escalators I’ve ever seen.

-Looking back up there’s an equally cool view of this feat of engineering – I wonder how much it all weights?!
+Looking back up there’s an equally cool view of this feat of engineering – I wonder how much it all weighs?!

-Some of the lighting is also pretty cool – these crazy looking chandeliers are suspended from the ceiling and dangle all the way down the center of the atrium.
+Some of the lighting is also pretty cool – these crazy-looking chandeliers are suspended from the ceiling and dangle all the way down the centre of the atrium.